How does therapy work?

 How do I know if you’re the right therapist for me?

 Truthfully, you may only know if I am the right fit for you a few sessions in.
-A successful therapeutic alliance is the relationship between the therapist and client; rapport needs some time to build.
+A successful therapeutic alliance is the relationship between the therapist and the client; rapport needs time to develop.

 Knowing what you need or look for in a therapist can feel confusing and daunting.
-In my personal therapy, finding someone I felt accepted by and could trust was essential.
-In our consultation, you can ask me any questions and get an idea of who I am and how you feel about me.
+Finding someone I felt accepted by and could trust was essential in my personal therapy.
+During our consultation, you can ask me any questions and get a sense of who I am and how you feel about me.

 Do sessions have to be weekly?